See below, depends on the system.

 fixup = "!f() { TARGET=$(git rev-parse "$1"); git commit --fixup=$TARGET && EDITOR=true git rebase -i --autostash --autosquash $TARGET^; }; f"

-Sometimes, you don’t want to git add a whole file but only a part of it.
-This can be done using git add -p which will then interactively ask you which parts to stage.
+a whole file but only a part of it.
+This can be done using git add -p

 Possible commands for each hunk are (1):

-• d: Skip the rest of the file
+: Skip the rest of the files

-• e: Edit hunk in editor
+: Edit hunk in editor